fuadnafiz98/go-redis-projects/go-rate-limiting/README.md

 # GOLANG X REDIS ...
 RATE LIMITING

+## Things to Learn

+- decorator pattern in golang.

 ## What is **RATE LIMITING**?

 Rate limiting is a way to limit the number of request a user can send in a given time.